Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Advin Health Care offers a complete range of trocar systems designed for safety and performance.

-• Apple Hunt trocars deliver durable and reliable performance
+• Standard trocars deliver reliable and efficient performance

 With Advin, healthcare providers benefit from: